-The Colusa-Sutter Transmission Line, or CoSu Line Project, is a proposed 500-kilovolt (kV) transmission line project currently being studied by the Western Area Power Administration (WAPA) and Sacramento Municipal Utility District (SMUD).
-The CoSu Line Project would provide a new link between the California-Oregon Transmission Project (COTP) and SMUD and WAPA's facilities on the east side of the Sacramento Valley.
-The proposed project would enhance the reliability of the electrical grid in Northern California and increase SMUD's ability to import power from the Pacific Northwest and export power from the Sacramento area.
+The Colusa-Sutter Transmission Line, or CoSu Line Project, was a proposed 500-kilovolt (kV) transmission line project that was recently being studied by the Western Area Power Administration (WAPA) and Sacramento Municipal Utility District (SMUD).
+The CoSu Line Project would have provided a new link between the California-Oregon Transmission Project (COTP) and SMUD and WAPA's facilities on the east side of the Sacramento Valley.
+The proposed project was expected to enhance the reliability of the electrical grid in Northern California and increase SMUD's ability to import power from the Pacific Northwest and export power from the Sacramento area.

-This new link between the COTP and the Sacramento Valley would:
+This new link between the COTP and the Sacramento Valley was proposed as:

 improve local and regional energy reliability;